the-gug/Swish/README.md

   <FILE>  could be a file or a folder or a link

 Options:
-  -p, --password <password>    Sets the password for the file(s) downloaded / uploaded -m, --message <Hello World>  Define the message for the file(s) uploaded -n, --number-download <250>  Define the max number of downloads for the file(s) uploaded -d, --duration <30>          Define the number of days the file(s) will be available for download
+  -p, --password <password>    Sets the password for the file(s) downloaded / uploaded (not encrypted) -a, --aes-password <aes>     Define the password for derivating the AES encryption key for the file(s) uploaded (will be uploaded as a 7z encrypted)
+  -m, --message <Hello World>  Define the message for the file(s) uploaded -n, --number-download <250>  Define the max number of downloads for the file(s) uploaded -d, --duration <30>          Define the number of days the file(s) will be available for download